syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-## Exporting unbound columns
+## Exporting Unbound Columns

-`SfDataGrid.GridUnboundColumns` will be exported as like `SfDataGrid.GridTextColumns` without any specific codes.
-You can customize the `SfDataGrid.GridUnboundColumns` as like `SfDataGrid.GridTextColumns` using `CellExporting` and `RowExporting` events.
+The `SfDataGrid.GridUnboundColumns` will be exported as `SfDataGrid.GridTextColumns` without any specific codes.
+You can customize the `SfDataGrid.GridUnboundColumns` as `SfDataGrid.GridTextColumns` using the `CellExporting` and `RowExporting` events.

-The below code illustrates how to create and export unbound columns.
+The following code illustrates how to create and export unbound columns.

 {% tabs %}
 {% highlight c# %}